24 September 2024

 Pantanal Safaris

 My Pantanal Tour was excelllent.
-Changes in itinerary were annoying but ultimately made sense.
+Changes in itinerary annoyed me at the time but ultimately made sense.
 This region suffers from drought and water levels are low.
 Changes were made to benefit my experience.
 I recommend Pantanal Safaris Tour.
 I booked through Viator because of ease but recommend booking direct with the safari company.

-Guides were excellent, knowledgeable and interesting.
+Guides proved to be excellent, knowledgeable and interesting.
 My guide out of Cuiabá and the following 2 days was Tim.
-He made the effort to find as many animals as possible while out on numerous safaris.
+He made the effort to find as many animals as possible while driving on numerous safaris.
 Then in Porto Jofre, Roger took over.
-Roger was a fantastic guide.
 My experience was exponentially better because of Roger and the boat driver, Sapo.

-And of the tours I have taken in Brasil (airport drivers, my cruise in the Amazonas, tour of Iguazú Falls, safari through Pantanal), the providers/guides have been punctual, accommodating, and organized.
-Communication via WhatsApp is exceptional.
+And of the tours I have taken within Brasil (airport drivers, my cruise in the Amazonas, tour of Iguazú Falls, safari through Pantanal), the providers/guides have been punctual, accommodating, and organized.
+Communication via WhatsApp proved exceptional.

 Cruising the Amazonas